 Reiterate the importance of self-care and good hygiene regarding bed mobility.
 Encourage patients to keep their skin clean and dry, and provide them with products such as long-handled sponges or wipes to help them maintain a hygienic environment while in bed.

 Additionally, promote all positions besides lying down when sleeping, as this helps reduce the risk of bedsores or skin ulcers.
-Encourage using a low air loss mattress and positioning devices such as wedges to provide better support and help improve comfort.
+Encourage using mobility-enhancing/ friction reducing sheets and sleepwear, a low air loss mattress and positioning devices such as wedges to provide better support, help improve comfort, and increase independence.

 With these tips in mind, you can empower those with Parkinson's disease to move safely and independently in bed.
 By providing the right environment, tools, and support, you can help them maintain their independence and dignity while promoting overall well-being.